ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 `cv` is an object of type `CommonVertex()`; x is the number of quadrature points on the integration path ``[0,1]``.

-An example of this case can be found in the common_vertex_parameterized.jl file in the example folder.
+An example of this case can be found in the common_vertex_parameterized.jl file in the examples folder.

 ## Positive Distance

-The two triangles do not touch at all and both parameterizations need only to map from the reference triangle on to the real triangle.
+The two triangles do not touch at all, and both parameterizations need only to map from the reference triangle onto the real triangle.

 ![](assets/PositiveDistance.jpg)